apache/incubator-crail-website/_posts/blog/2017-07-20-crail-memory.md

 ```
 <div style="text-align: justify">
 <p>
 The figure below illustrates the latencies of get() operations for different key/value sizes and compares them to the latencies we obtained with RAMCloud for the same type of operations.
-RAMCloud is RDMA-based and offers multiple client APIs including a Java API which we used in the benchmark.
-Unfortunately, we didn't yet manage to compile RAMCloud for the PPC architecture, therefore, the numbers shown are from our X86 cluster that uses 56 Gbps Infiniband.
-We are working on the PPC build, as well as on including other low-latency open source key/value stores such as HERD.
-Again, if there is particular key/value store you would like us to include, please write us.
+RAMCloud is a low-latency key/value store implemented using RDMA.
+RAMCloud actually provides durable storage by asynchronously replicating data on backup storage.
+However, at any point in time all the data is held in DRAM and read requests will be served from DRAM directly.
+Up to our knowledge, RAMCloud is the fastest key/value store that is (a) available open source and (b) can be deployed in practice as a storage platform for applications.
+Other similar RDMA-based storage systems we looked at like FARM or HERD are either not open source or they do not provide a clean separation between storage system, API and clients.
 </p>
 </div>
 <div style="text-align:center"><img src ="http://crail.io/img/blog/crail-memory/latency.svg" width="550"/></div>